 Mary Beth Kolozsvary

 Mary Beth Kolozsvary earned her M.S. with a thesis on the effects of agriculturally induced fragmentation of wetland complexes on amphibian assemblages.
-She is an assistant professor at Siena College.
+She is an associate professor at Siena College.

 Take a look at her work and profile on Siena College’s site.